Haute Dog

-Haute Dog is an American reality competition streaming television series that premiered on HBO Max on September 24, 2020.
+Haute Dog is an American reality competition television series that premiered on HBO Max on September 24, 2020.

 Premise

 Each episode follows three dog groomers as they compete in a series of challenges and find the best look for their dogs.
 Celebrity dog groomer Jess Rona provides commentary and judges, alongside Robin Thede.
 Matt Rogers hosts.

 Production

 Principal photography wrapped in August 2020 in Simi Valley, California, following safety protocols and guidelines due to the COVID-19 pandemic.